THESIS HEADQUARTERS

 • Targeting LEED Gold certification

 Thesis Headquarters combines a regionally sourced cross-laminated timber (CLT) and glulam structure with high-performance Universal Series™ fiberglass windows.
 The mass timber structure helps reduce the building’s embodied carbon, while the fiberglass frames, containing 58% recycled content and backed by an Environmental Product Declaration (EPD), support the project’s sustainability goals.
-Together, these materials create a durable, high-quality envelope that complements the building’s architectural vision and long-term performance targets.

 Large operable windows on every floor maximize daylight, reduce reliance on artificial lighting, and provide natural ventilation.
 The design connects occupants to sweeping views of Forest Park, promoting wellness and productivity.
 The fiberglass frames are Red List Free, Energy Star rated, and available in any custom color.
-To further reduce operational emissions, a 54.6 kW rooftop solar array generates renewable energy on site.
-Thesis Headquarters is on track for LEED Gold certification, reflecting its balanced approach to efficiency, comfort, and environmental responsibility.